-Figure 2 shows a conceptual illustration of increasing levels of regulatory requirements
+Figure 2 shows a conceptual illustration of increasing levels of regulatory requirements as the device risk class increases.
+These may include, for example:

-- operation of a quality system (recommended for all devices); - documentation of clinical evidence to support the manufacturer's specified intended use; - technical data;

-- product testing using in-house or independent resources; - the need for and frequency of independent external audit of the manufacturer's quality system; and - independent external review of the manufacturer's technical data.
+- operation of a quality system (recommended for all devices); - documentation of clinical evidence to support the manufacturer's specified intended use; - the need for technical data; - product testing using in-house or independent resources; - the need for and frequency of independent external audit of the manufacturer's quality system; and - independent external review of the manufacturer's technical data.

-The concept is expanded in the GHTF guidance document entitled Principles of Conformity Assessment for IVD Medical Devices.
+The concept is expanded in the GHTF guidance document entitled Principles of Conformity Assessment for In Vitro Diagnostic (IVD) Medical Devices.

-Figure 2: Conceptual illustration of regulatory requirements increasing with device risk class
+Figure 2: Conceptual illustration of regulatory requirements increasing with device risk class.